 You must conduct thorough research before quoting the rental amount.
 You have to check through the typical rents in a region and make sure that you collect necessary information about the development activities in that region for the next 5 years.
 Since the property tax varies based on the development in a locality, you must check the growth prospectus for the next 5 years to check if you can afford the property and how much you should quote as rent to make a profit.

-Single-family homes are more likely to attract tenants that are looking for long-term lease and in the case of dual-income families, it may be preferred by single professionals that are keen on paying their rent on time to ensure fiscal stability.
-While shortlisting on the ideal location for investment, you must check if there is a potential in the property to yield stable and growing rental income along with its potential to reap capital appreciation.
+Single-family homes are more likely to attract tenants that are looking for long-term leases and in the case of dual-income families, it may be preferred by single professionals that are keen on paying their rent on time to ensure fiscal stability.
+While shortlisting the ideal location for investment, you must check if there is a potential in the property to yield stable and growing rental income along with its potential to reap capital appreciation.
 To reduce the financial burden on the investor, it is recommended that you look for properties within your budget or slightly higher than that.

-You can also earn a higher rent if you make certain modifications and improvements on your property to match the trends.
+You can also earn a higher rent if you make certain modifications and improvements to your property to match the trends.
 Security is a topmost priority of individuals and providing advanced security measures can also help in increasing the demand for the property.
-Areas such as Undri, Kothrud, and Ambegaon in Pune, Koparkhairane, Airoli and Ulwe in Navi Mumbai, Electronic City, Sarjapur Road, and Whitefield in Bangalore, etc. are some ideal locations which reap high rental incomes.
+Areas such as Undri, Kothrud, and Ambegaon in Pune, Koparkhairane, Airoli and Ulwe in Navi Mumbai, Electronic City, Sarjapur Road, and Whitefield in Bangalore, etc. are some ideal locations that reap high rental incomes.

-Do calculate the ROI on your property
+To calculate the ROI on your property

 With the sophisticated growing technology, it is now easier to run the numbers on your rental investment to know your returns.
 There are online mortgage calculators which help you in assessing the big picture of your investment with much accuracy.
 Make sure to calculate your ROI to check if an investment is worth the money or not.
-While determining your ROI, you must consider repair and maintenance expenses, the borrowed money with interest, cost of improving, tax payable, etc.
+While determining your ROI, you must consider repair and maintenance expenses, the borrowed money with interest, the cost of improvement, tax payable, etc.